-This article is organized as follows: In Sec.~\ref{secSQM} we present the covariant spectator quark model, including the parametrizations for the octet and decuplet baryon wave functions, and the quark electromagnetic current.
+This article is organized as follows: In Sec.~\ref{secSQM} we present the covariant spectator quark model, including the parametrizations for the octet and decuplet baryon wave functions and the quark electromagnetic current.
 Results of the form factors, both for the valence quark and pion cloud contributions, are presented in Sec.~\ref{secFF}.
-Sec.~\ref{secResults} is devoted for the final results and discussions.
+Section~\ref{secResults} is devoted to the final results and discussions.
 Summary and conclusions are given in Sec.~\ref{secConclusions}.